TBD54566975/known-customer-credential/README.md

 KCC (Known Customer Credential) is a [VC (Verifiable Credential)](https://www.w3.org/TR/vc-data-model/) which is intended to be utilized by a retail customer as proof of an actively compliant KYC verification.

 ## Known Customer Credential Schema
-An [example JSON schema](/schemas/kcc.schema.json) for a KCC is provided as guidance.
-PFIs may issue whatever VCs they desire, so long as they comply with the VC Data Model.
+A non-normative [example JSON schema](/schemas/kcc.schema.json) for a KCC is provided.
+PFIs may use any VC schema they desire, so long as they comply with the VC Data Model.

 # Know Your Customer Background
 In the financial industry, KYC (Know Your Customer) is term used to describe a set of policies, procedures, and processes that financial institutions use to determine the true identity of a customer, and assess the on-going risk that a customer poses to an organization during the life-time of a customer relationship.
 KYC typically encompasses: